 In other cases, though, the association's policy will only protect the basic structural elements of your condo (the walls, floors, etc.).
 Your policy would have to provide coverage for everything else: for instance, the kitchen cabinets, appliances and plumbing.

 The only way to really know who is responsible for what in the event of a fire is to review the association's documents, such as the declarations or master deed, bylaws and its insurance policy (ideally before you ever experience a hardship).

 Even when a fire originates elsewhere — a neighbor's unit, or a stairwell, hallway or other common area of the building — there's typically no single answer that will broadly outline responsibility.
 It all depends on where the damage takes place and whether anyone is found liable.

-That's why it's important for you to obtain a copy of your condominium association's documents and review them with your insurance agent before you buy a policy.
+That's why it's important for you to obtain a copy of your condominium association's documents and review them with your insurer before you buy a policy.
 That way, you can be clear where your association's responsibility typically ends in case of a fire — and where your own begins.